 Malti

 Prayer

-Dear God, we thank you for your love and your promise to be with us.
+Dear God, thank you for your love and promise to be with us.
 May we always respect each other’s religion and beliefs.
-This morning we are going to ask you to protect and fill with courage those who are being persecuted and are suffering because of their religion.
+This morning we will ask you to protect and fill with courage those persecuted and suffering because of their religion.
 Please touch the hearts of all the leaders around the world so that they encourage respect towards all religions.
 Amen.

+Malti